MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 # {{title}}

+The tutorials in this section describe how to write skills for Misty that use her REST API.
+You can use the REST API to send Misty commands from an external device.
+These tutorials show how to use .html files and in-line JavaScript to write programs for Misty that run in your web browser.

 ## Changing Misty’s LED

-These tutorials describe how to write skills for Misty that use her REST API.
-With the REST API, we can send commands to Misty from an external device, like the web browser of a laptop or desktop.
-These tutorials show how to use .html documents and inline JavaScript to write programs for Misty that run in your web browser.
 In this tutorial, you learn how to write a program that sends a REST command to change the color of Misty’s chest LED.

 ### Connecting Misty to Your Network
 Because these commands are sent to Misty over a local network connection, you must connect your robot to your local network.
-[Use the Companion App](../../../docs/apps/companion-app) to connect your robot to your Wi-Fi network, or [follow this guide](../../../docs/apps/api-explorer/#connecting-wifi) to connect Misty to your Wi-Fi network using the API Explorer and an Ethernet/USB dongle.
+[Use the Companion App](../../../docs/apps/companion-app) to connect your robot to your Wi-Fi network, or [follow this guide](../../../docs/apps/api-explorer/#connecting-wi-fi) to connect Misty to your Wi-Fi network using the API Explorer and an Ethernet/USB dongle.
 Once Misty is connected to your network, take note of her IP address to use with the REST API commands.

 ### Setting Up Your Project
 This tutorial uses Misty’s REST API to send a POST request that changes the color of her chest LED and logs a successful response.
 To set up your project, create a new .html document.
 To simplify the task of making `XMLHttpRequests` calls to Misty from the browser, we use Axios, an HTTP library supported by most web browsers and Node.js.
 To use Axios in your program, reference a link to a content delivery network (CDN) for Axios inside `<script>` tags in the `<head>` section of your .html file when you set up the project.